 New information shows dominance of large donors in congressional primaries

-Albuquerque, Oct.
-21 – In New Mexico’s congressional primaries, bigger wallets give a small set of mega-donors an outsized voice, according to new information released today by NMPIRG Education Fund and Demos.
-Just 302 donors who gave $1,000 or more to candidates in the primaries outspent the at least 6,126 small donors who gave less than $200, and 62% percent of all candidate contributions came from donors giving chunks of $1,000 or more.
+In congressional primaries, bigger wallets give a small set of mega-donors an outsized voice, according to new information released today by the U.S. PIRG Education Fund and Demos.
+Just 5,485 donors who gave $1,000 or more to candidates in the primaries outspent the at least 440,362 small donors who gave less than $200, and 65 percent of all candidate contributions came from donors giving chunks of $1,000 or more.

-“Some argue about which party benefits the most from the new Wild West of campaign finance, or claim that so long as both major candidates in an election are well-financed, our democracy is working the way it should,” said Sean Foran, Program Director with NMPIRG Education Fund.
+“Some argue about which party benefits the most from the new Wild West of campaign finance, or claim that so long as both major candidates in an election are well-financed, our democracy is working the way it should,” said Mike Russo from the U.S. PIRG Education Fund.
 “But that misses the forest for the trees: small donors’ voices are increasingly drowned out by the spending of a small cadre of large donors, and ordinary citizens are the ones who lose out.”

-The NMPIRG Education Fund/Demos analysis examined contributions in congressional primaries in all states except Louisiana (which holds its primary on Election Day), and compared fund-raising from large donors (contributions of $1,000 or more in at least one race) and small donors (who gave $200 or less).
+The U.S. PIRG Education Fund/Demos analysis examined contributions in congressional primaries in all states except Louisiana (which holds its primary on Election Day), and compared fund-raising from large donors (contributions of $1,000 or more in at least one race) and small donors (who gave $200 or less).
 Among its findings:

 - Nationwide, fewer than 5,500 large donors outspent at least 440,000 small donors.
 If that were a single race, it would mean that a candidate who got 10,000 people to give a donation would lose out in the money race to someone who only got 125 contributions.

-- In terms of the percentage of primary funds coming from large donors, New Mexico came in 36th, at 62%; the top slot was taken by Texas, with 80% of primary contributions coming from large donors.
+- In terms of the percentage of primary funds coming from large donors, Texas also came in the highest, with 80% of contributions from $1,000-plus givers.

 There are successful, proven models to empower small donors, so that their voices play a more central role in our democracy, such as providing tax credits and public matching funds for small donations.
 For example, in New York City’s 2013 city council campaigns, small donors were responsible for 61% of participating candidates’ contributions, when funds from a matching program are included.
 In 2009, all but two of the 51 winning candidates participated in the small donor program, showing that candidates are able to raise the money they need to win without looking for large-dollar contributions.